SEKOIA-IO/documentation/_shared_content/develop/guides/automation/create_a_module.md

 ## Compliance Validation
 This step will allow to check different components of the module and detect errors.
-Before that you need to un poetry install in the  `/_utils` directory to make sure all dependencies installed.  :
+Before that you need to run poetry install in the  `/_utils` directory to make sure all dependencies installed:
 ``` shell
 poetry install
 ```